TurningtheFreakingFrogsGay/RealDeviceMap-LoginLimitEnforcer/README.md

 The RDM-LLE script queries the RDM database to find a users' most recently updated session tokens and reserves those while deleting those over the set limit of sessions a person may have.

-The result, with the default settings, a person is allowed two session tokens, aka logins, at one time when a person logins in again, those sessions when a user has logged in more frequently are kept whereas the older user sessions are deleted.
+The result, with the default settings, a person is allowed one session token, aka logins, at one time.
+When a person logins in again, the session(s) where a user has logged in more frequently are kept whereas the older user sessions are deleted.

 #### Reducing Database Queries and Increasing the Number of Allowed Users

 The default setting for the script is to allow `1` user session at once while checking the database every 30 seconds for anyone who is over the session limit.
-Increasing the time between loops will decrease the overall number of queries to the database and reduce any database strain that may be occurring with the combination of tools such as Novabot, Pokebot, RDM-Tools, combined with the RDM-LLE script on the database.
+Increasing the time between loops will decrease the overall number of queries to the database and reduce any database strain that may be occurring with the combination of tools such as Novabot, RDM-Tools, combined with the RDM-LLE script on the database.
 Increasing the run time to 120 seconds between loops will reduce DB queries to 1/4 of the default setting, thus, if a database is under strain, raising the time between loops can be a simple way to alleviate some of the stress on the database.

 If a person wants to increase the number of allowed concurrent user session per account, follow the instructions in the LoginLimit.py section of this readme.